qilingframework/qiling/docs/API.md

-#### Pre-Loader settings
+#### Pre-Loader Settings
-In pre-loader(during initialization) state, there are few options can be configured
+In pre-loader(during initialization) state, there are multiple options that can be configured.

 required:
 ```